dhruvarora93/graphql-supergraph/README.md

 # graphql-supergraph
-GraphQL gateway for threads and users
+GraphQL gateway for threads and posts

 Run `docker-compose up` in the root folder.
 Make a sample graphQL query at `http://localhost:8000/v1/graphql`.